yaseminates/Spotify-Most-Streamed-Songs-SQL-App/README.md

  --- To be Updated ---

  This is the Group Project required for the completion of the Databases and Big Data course of LUISS University.
 The project was awarded a full grade + bonus points.
-We use aSQL Connecter on Python to present the data through complex queries.
+We use a mysql.connecter on Python to present the data through complex queries.